Host a Great Mardi Gras Party

 Red Beans and Rice Is Nice – Especially When Made in Your Slow Cooker

 A staple of any Mardi Gras menu is Red Beans and Rice.
-Whether you prefer to use our signature Camellia Red Kidney Beans and this Slow Cooker Red Beans and Rice recipe, or our foolproof, flavorful Creole Red Beans Dinner Mix and its accompanying Slow Cooker Creole Red Beans recipe – the key is to keep things effortless.
+Whether you prefer to use our signature Camellia Red Kidney Beans and this Slow Cooker Red Beans and Rice recipe, or our foolproof, flavorful Creole Red Bean Seasoning and its accompanying Slow Cooker Creole Red Beans recipe – the key is to keep things effortless.
 And since you don’t have to watch the stove, you can enjoy the festivities just like your guests.
 After your red beans have cooked, simply turn the slow cooker setting down to warm, and the beans can stay right where they are for another couple of hours – getting thicker and creamier all the while.
 You can also cook your rice ahead of time and place it in a large serving bowl.
 Guests can add a little rice to a bowl, ladle the warm red beans on top, and enjoy.

 Jambalaya – An Easy Crowd-Pleaser

-Another dish that’s perfect for your party menu is Jambalaya – and our Jambalaya Dinner Mix takes all the fuss out of making it.
+Another dish that’s perfect for your party menu is Jambalaya – and our Jambalaya Cajun Seasoning Mix takes all the fuss out of making it.
 Easy to prepare, with just the right seasonings and spices incorporated into the mix, just add a few fresh ingredients and simmer in your slow cooker.
 The mix is so versatile, you can add any kind or combination of meats you prefer – from chicken to sausage to shrimp and more.
 And the best part?
 It’ll easily feed a bunch of hungry party-goers.
 Keep it on the warm setting in a slow cooker, or in a chafing dish or food warmer.

 Fried Chicken Is a Perfect Choice